 Waste 2 Resource Innovation Network (W2RIN) brings together academic expertise and practical waste management experience from the Faculty of Science and Engineering.
-Working closely with industry, W2RIN offer a range of services that support the transition to a Zero Waste Economy.
+Working closely with industry, W2RIN offer a range of services that support the transition to a zero waste Circular Economy.

 Our research has focused upon specific challenges experienced in waste treatment facilities including Mechanical Biological Treatment (MBT), Anaerobic Digestion (AD) and In Vessel Composting (IVC) plants.
 Our unique approach has included sampling, analysis and interpretation of conditions occurring in these facilities to inform appropriate treatment methods for technology breakdown (for example corrosion, mineral build up, etc.).
 Physical and chemical insights of these environments have prompted redesign of remediation methods, health and safety procedures, and helped provide recommendations for the optimisation of plant machinery.
 Our methods include, but are not limited to:

 Biological treatment of waste is common practice in the UK, particularly for municipal and compostable waste.
 One drawback of this is the deterioration of equipment via microbiologically influenced corrosion (MIC), which can have significant detrimental economic effects for waste processing companies.
 Our research has included the testing and analysis of samples to determine the causative microorganisms from these facilities and investigation of the microbial metabolic processes that lead to corrosion.
 This has informed the waste industry of the most appropriate treatment methods to prolong their processing facilities with significant cost saving benefits.
 Methods include: